 - 2.7.
 The Classification Panel should satisfy itself that Athetosis/Dystonia is clearly evident and that it is neurological in origin for MIC establishment. - 2.8.
 The Classification Panel should be satisfied that the ataxic movement is demonstrable and clearly evident during classification and that the observed Ataxia is due to the motor or sensory nervous system dysfunction.
 The MIC for Ataxia should be demonstrated with symptoms in at least two (2) of the following 3 tests: - 2.8.1.
 Berg Balance Scale Test: - 2.8.1.1.
-Reaching forward with outstretched arms while standing: max. grade 3. - 2.8.1.2.
-Turn 360°: max grade 3. - 2.8.2.
+Reaching forward with outstretched arms while standing: max. grade 1. - 2.8.1.2.
+Turn 360°: max grade 1. - 2.8.2.
 Limitations in the performance of Y-Balance Test in 1 or more directions, unior bilateral. - 2.9.
-Grade 2 or higher in SARA, especially in Heel-Shin Slide, due to the involvement of lower limbs. - 2.10.
+Grade 2 or higher in SARA (mean score in tests included in section III.3), especially in Heel-Shin Slide, due to the involvement of lower limbs. - 2.10.
 Limitation in the performance of Rapid-Heel Toe Placement or Hexagon Hop Test, impacting on Balance, Coordination, Accuracy and/or Fluency.